plone/volto/packages/registry/README.md

 }).method(),
 ```

-### Retrieve all the utilities of the same `type`
+### Retrieve all utilities of the same `type`

-You can also retrieve all the utilities registered under the same `type`.
+You can retrieve all utilities registered under the same `type`.

 ```js
 config.getUtilities({ type: 'validator' })
 ```

-or given a `dependencies` object:
+You can do the same using a `dependencies` object:

 ```js
 config.getUtilities({